dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 #### About the code

+- The DBR-JS SDK is included in the code via the **jsDelivr** CDN.

+> In some rare cases, you might not be able to access the CDN.
+If this happens, you can use (https://download2.dynamsoft.com/dbr/dynamsoft-barcode-reader-js/dynamsoft-barcode-reader-js-9.3.1/dist/dbr.js)[https://download2.dynamsoft.com/dbr/dynamsoft-barcode-reader-js/dynamsoft-barcode-reader-js-9.3.1/dist/dbr.js] for the test.
+However, please remember this link is temporary and DO NOT use it in your production application.
+Instead, you can try [hosting the SDK yourself](#host-the-sdk-yourself).

 - `license`: This property specifies a license key.
 Note that the license "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this example is an online license and requires network connection to work.
 Read more on [Specify the license](#specify-the-license).

 - `createInstance()`: This method creates a `BarcodeScanner` object.
 This object can read barcodes directly from a video input with the help of its interactive UI (hidden by default) and the <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices" title="MediaDevices interface">MediaDevices interface</a>.